Burkburnett Texas Wednesday, June 8

 Every mile and every conversation bring us closer to being a better person.
 We posture about walls and immigrants I just hope this trip creeps into my soul and helps me remember my ancestors were once immigrants.

-William, who I payed to accompany me to town, had thrived working as a concrete worker some time in the past making 15 dollars an hour trying to support his family.
+William, who I paid to accompany me to town, had thrived working as a concrete worker sometime in the past making 15 dollars an hour trying to support his family.
 He was rounded up and deported.
 He is a good man, I can see it in his eyes.
 Say what you want but we are all part of this mosaic and to let a river define success and failure, life and death, educated or not educated is at least something to ponder.

 My work lets me interact with many international clients and for that I am grateful.
 I would never understand the importance of what little humility I seem to be able to muster these days.
 The ability to move past disruptive influences and not listen to those who wish to use me.